beatcracker/toptout/data/README.md

 ### No operation

 Indicates that user should visit an external link to get details about configuring this telemetry channel.
-Use this for links to third-party telemetry configuration tools, that are not officially supported.
+Use this for links to third-party telemetry configuration tools, that are not supported by this schema.

 ```jsonc
 "noop": [